 Investment and life expectancy are the two main risks that could have the greatest financial impact to the Scheme’s finances.
 The Actuary has said they could worsen the Scheme’s funding position by around £150m in a bad year.
 It is worth noting that due to Brexit uncertainty and a global slowdown over the last few months the Scheme’s funding position has deteriorated by around £100m, showing that these risks are real.
 The actual time it takes to build up a buffer is difficult to predict because it depends on how the Scheme’s investments perform.

-If the lock-in rule is not extended beyond 31 December 2019, employers will be able to end their participation in the Scheme by giving the Trustee notice from 1 January 2020 and paying a ‘section 75 employer debt’.
-If employers leave the Scheme because the lock-in rule is not in place and the Scheme suffers an unexpected shock, the burden of financially supporting the Scheme could fall on the employers least able to afford it which is a scenario we want to avoid.
+If the lock-in rule was not in place, employers would be able to end their participation in the Scheme by giving the Trustee notice and paying a ‘section 75 employer debt’.
+If employers left the Scheme because the lock-in rule was not in place and the Scheme suffered an unexpected shock, the burden of financially supporting the Scheme could fall on the employers least able to afford it which is a scenario we want to avoid.

 The Trustee believes the employer lock-in rule is needed because it helps to protect member benefits and it shields individual employers against the actions of other employers, which is important in a last-man standing pension scheme.
 Employer views have been shared with the Constituent Organisations and the decision on extending the rule will be notified in due course.